-Silver Leaf is designed to facilitate aging in place physically, socially, and spiritually.
+Silver Leaf is designed to facilitate aging in place physically, socially, and environmentally.

-Silver Leaf is located on a beautiful site on 3rd Street between Clark Street and Minnesota Street in Paonia, Colorado.
-The project consists of ten detached single-family homes and one duplex and is designed for and with the people intending to live there.
+Silver Leaf is located on 3rd Street between Clark Street and Minnesota Street in Paonia, Colorado.
+The community consists of ten detached single-family homes and one duplex and is designed for and with the people intending to live there.
 The homes are approximately 950 square feet in size with two bedrooms and one or one and a half baths.
 The homes are on one level and universally designed to be wheelchair accessible.
-They are designed to facilitate aging in place physically, socially, and spiritually.
-The duplex, not yet designed, may have two stories with one of the stories for a potential caregiver to one or more of the residents should it be needed.
-The majority of the units will be owner occupied.
+They are designed to facilitate aging in place physically, socially, and environmentally.
+The duplex has two stories, one is occupied by a long-term renter.
+The remaining homes are owner occupied.